McCarron scores twice as Predators beat Senators 4-1 - NewsBreak

 Forsberg left his crease to play a puck below the goal line, but it stopped in the no-play zone next to the trapezoid, leaving Forsberg unable to touch it.
 McCarron grabbed the puck and wrapped it around the far post before Forsberg could get back in position.

+“I think we out-chanced them,” Ottawa coach D.J.
+Smith said.
+“I think we probably outplayed them.
+We gave up a shorty at the end of the first after obviously those power plays.”

-Saros was sharp, particularly in the second.
+Saros was sharp, particularly in the second period.
 At 5:37, he made a kick save on Drake Batherson on a 2-on-0 break.
 Late in the period, he stopped a penalty shot by Connor Brown.

 With 7.2 seconds left, Roman Josi impeded Brown from behind on short-handed breakaway, creating the penalty shot.
 Saros was able to get his blocker on Brown’s wrist shot.